bobbintb/UnRAID-Plugin-Generator/README.md

 ### ENTITIES

 The `[ENTITIES]` section defines variables for your plugin file, similar to XML entities in the `.plg` file.
 Entity references use XML syntax (`&entity;`) and can reference other entities defined earlier in the section.
+If `version` is not included, the version will be automatically generated in the standard format (yyyy.mm.dd.hhmm).
+If the MD5 is not included, the `packageURL` will automatically be downloaded and the MD5 will be generated.

 All entities defined here will be:
 1. Added to the XML DOCTYPE declaration